-Institutionalisation: The initiative becomes institutionalised or a business unit with targets, KPIs, and a dedicated team.
+- Institutionalization: The initiative becomes institutionalized or a business unit with targets, KPIs, and a dedicated team.

-Transformation: The initiative becomes the organisation.
-Social impact issues become entrenched within the company’s key objectives and the line between “social” efforts and the company's goals are no longer separate.
+- Transformation: The initiative becomes the organization.
+Social impact issues become entrenched within the company’s key objectives and the line between “social” efforts and the company’s goals are no longer separate.

 Essentially, I could see the progression of AlphaSights’ social impact business unit Knowledge For Good following this path: from AlphaSights alumni Courtney Bell coming up with the idea late one night, to the creation of a grassroots initiative, to its current establishment as a formal business unit with a full-time social impact manager, and dedicated account managers.
 Finally, our senior leadership is firmly committed to its future potential to collaborate in the impact investing sector.

-Beyond AlphaSights, I realised the saliency of this topic across debates in many growing organisations.
-Ensuring a company's long-term sustainability and motivating passionate individuals within the organisation are key focuses across all sectors.
-For a growing number of corporate employees (especially millennials like myself) there’s often a degree of reconciliation, or even sacrifice, that has to be drawn between high-flying, well paid corporate jobs and the social objectives that they’re interested in.
-The concept of social intrapreneurship sheds a new light on this conundrum.
-With the promising future of impact investing, and ever-increasing interest in sustainable and social ventures, the development of social impact within an organisation - such as what we’ve built here at AlphaSights - can be key in reconciling the two.
+Beyond AlphaSights, I realized the saliency of this topic across debates in many growing organizations.
+Ensuring a company’s long-term sustainability and motivating passionate individuals within the organization are key focuses across all sectors.
+For a growing number of corporate employees (especially millennials like myself) there’s often a degree of reconciliation, or even sacrifice, that has to be drawn between high-flying, well-paid corporate jobs and the social objectives that they’re interested in.
+The concept of social intrapreneurship sheds new light on this conundrum.
+With the promising future of impact investing and ever-increasing interest in sustainable and social ventures, the development of social impact within an organization – such as what we’ve built here at AlphaSights – can be key in reconciling the two.

-Ruby Budd joined AlphaSights in September 2017 and serves as an associate on our Client Service team in London
+Ruby Budd joined AlphaSights in September 2017 and served as an associate on our Client Service team in London